Luke Muehlhauser | Executive Director

 Nate Soares is broadly interested in Friendly AI research, specifically reflective trust, decision theory, game theory, and goal specification.
 He has undergraduate degrees in computer science and economics, and often studies mathematical logic, probability theory, category theory, and type theory.
 Nate currently works for Google.

 Kaj Sotala is interested in the strategic questions related to AI risk.
 He has authored and co-authored several papers on the topic, including “Responses to Catastrophic AGI Risk: A Survey,” “How We’re Predicting AI — or Failing To,” “Advantages of Artificial Intelligences, Uploads, and Digital Minds,” and “Coalescing Minds: Brain Uploading-Related Group Mind Scenarios.”
 Kaj holds a BA in Cognitive Science from the University of Helsinki, where he is currently studying Computer Science.

 Nisan Stiennon | Research Associate

-Nisan Stiennon is interested in formal decision theory—the mathematical study of the way abstract agents behave, and what that implies about the values and behavior of humans.
-Nisan has a BS in mathematics and physics from the University of Michigan and is currently studying mathematics at Stanford.
-He also works with the Center For Applied Rationality.
+Nisan Stiennon is interested in formal decision theory—the mathematical study of the way abstract agents behave, and what this implies about the values and behavior of humans.
+Nisan has a PhD in mathematics from Stanford and works with the Center For Applied Rationality.